cmap/sushi/README.md

 3. _CB_meta.csv_
 Please contact cmapa@broadinstitue.org to request metadata files.

-For additional information on the outputs of the PrismSeq processing pipeline see the notes and FAQs here: https://docs.google.com/document/d/1sHpkXQzzFu63QbXYc4W3_YmBCqBikQKXmj57yBJFiCw/edit?usp=sharing.
+For additional information on the outputs of the PrismSeq processing pipeline see the notes and FAQs [here](https://docs.google.com/document/d/1sHpkXQzzFu63QbXYc4W3_YmBCqBikQKXmj57yBJFiCw/edit?usp=sharing).
 Please contact cmapa@broadinstitute.org for access, if needed.

 ### R functions
 The PrismSeq processing pipeline may be run in R using the following functions.